matter-labs/zksync-web-era-docs/docs/dev/guide/contract-verification.md

 ### How can you obtain your constructor arguments?

-> **Note:** The easiest way to get the constructor argument data is to write it by yourself to the console while deploying.
+> **Note:** The easiest way to get the constructor argument data is to print it to the console while deploying.

 For example, if using our [tutorial](./hello-world.md), you can find line: